The Vibe Coding Bible

 The Analogy: The Ultra-Modern Kitchen 🔪

 - Pros: Infinite control.
 You own the code.
-You can build scalable, complex, "real" software.
+Scalable, production-grade software.

 - Cons: You need to know what a "knife" is.

-- Verdict: This book focuses here.
-This is how you build a career and production-grade apps.
+- Verdict: This is how you build a career and ship real products.
+This book focuses here.

 How to Use This Guide